sitewhere/sitewhere-documentation/docs/platform/architecture.md

 ### Using gRPC for a Performance Boost

-Rather than solely using REST services based on HTTP 1.x, which tend to have significant connection overhead, SiteWhere uses [gRPC](https://grpc.io/) to establish a long-lived connection between microservices that need to communicate with each other.
+Rather than using REST services based on HTTP 1.x, which tend to have significant connection overhead, SiteWhere uses [gRPC](https://grpc.io/) to establish a long-lived connection between microservices that need to communicate with each other.
 Since gRPC uses persistent HTTP2 connections, the overhead for interactions is greatly reduced, allowing